Your Essential Guide to the Usambara Mountains, Tanzania

 The Usambara Mountains of northeastern Tanzania are a haven for nature lovers, adventurers, and culture enthusiasts.
 These mountains are a cool respite from the usual safari destinations with their fertile green hills, dramatic cliffs, and quaint villages.
 In the event that you are planning to visit the Usambara Mountains, here are some of the top things to do in Usambara Mountains to make your visit worth remembering.

-One of the main highlights is hiking the Usambara Mountains.
+One of the top things to do in Tanzania is hiking the Usambara Mountains.
 Trails range from short day hikes to multi-day treks, which are spectacular and show views of countryside, forests as well as valleys.
 The Magamba Rainforest hike is a good place to spot black-and-white colobus monkeys, and the Irente Viewpoint hike will reward the visitors with a panoramic view of the Maasai plains.
 Guided tours also allow visitors to learn about local plants, medicinal herbs, and the history of this area.

 The Lushoto to Mambo or Mtae hiking route is one of the most scenic and culturally rich treks in the Usambara Mountains